 Foam: YES Other: Any "ABC" Class.
-UNUSUAL FIRE AND EXPLOSION HAZARDS: When involved in a fire, this product may decompose and produce irritating fumes and toxic gases (including carbon oxides, nitrogen oxides, and hydrogen chloride).

-Explosion Sensitivity to Mechanical Impact: Not sensitive Explosion Sensitivity to Static Discharge: Not sensitive.
+UNUSUAL FIRE AND EXPLOSION HAZARDS: This product must be substantially pre-heated before ignition can occur.
+When involved in a fire, this product may decompose and produce irritating fumes and toxic gases (including carbon oxides, nitrogen oxides, and sulfur oxides).

+Explosion Sensitivity to Mechanical Impact: Not sensitive.
+Explosion Sensitivity to Static Discharge: Not sensitive.
 HEALTH 1 0 INSTABILITY